🍪 Hello, we are the cookies!

 The key to the success of DUO for a JOB’s mentoring program lies in the implementation of a methodology and qualitative and effective support based on eight main steps.

-5. The first meeting is an opportunity for everyone to get to know each other and to validate or not the match selection carried out by the team.
+The first meeting is an opportunity for everyone to get to know each other.
+After this meeting both the mentor and the mentee will decide independently whether they want to work together or not.

-7. The accompaniment period, during which the pairs will meet once a week, lasts a maximum of six months.
-Each duo is supervised by a coordinator from the association.
+The accompaniment period, during which the pairs will meet once a week, lasts a maximum of six months.
+Each duo is accompanied by a coordinator from the association.

-8. At the end of the 6-month period, participants are invited to assess whether the programme has met their expectations and whether the objectives they set themselves have been achieved
+At the end of the 6-month period, the duo is invited to assess whether the programme has met their expectations and whether the objectives they set themselves have been achieved.

 “Mentoring is a win-win relationship in which the mentor learns a lot.
 Mentoring at DUO adds the dimension of an introduction to the issue of young migrants and their specific difficulties in accessing to employment.“